hangong/h3d-cf/README.md

 `cf_MK.m` and `cf_Poly.m` are the implementations for two other color transfer approximation methods for comparison.
 The approximation outputs will be saved in the folder `out_pair`.

 # Dataset
 A set of 200 transfer cases for 4 different color transfer methods (800 test cases in total) are contained in the folder `in_pair`.
 Note that the code for the *original* color transfer methods is not provided here.
-Only the cached results for color transfer approximation is provided in the dataset.
+Only the cached results for color transfer approximation are provided in the dataset.

 Rules of Filenames:
 * `*_s.jpg`: original source image.